VU-ASE/actuator-tester/README.md

-# motor-tester
+# service-template-go

-Service to test the actuator with
+This is best used in combination with roverctl. wip, docs soon.